Fort Arbuthnot |

 ¤¤ Fort Sumter (National Monument)

-This fort was still under construction until 1860.
+Construction began in 1829, and was still under construction until 1860.
 Confederates captured the fort in April 1861 and never surrendered.
 It became the national symbol of Southern defiance against the North.
 The fort's current condition is a result of massive Union bombardments from 1863 - 1865.
 It was partially rebuilt in 1874, with the outer walls cut down to the first gun tier.
 Eleven casemates on the northeast face were rebuilt and rearmed with 100-pounder Parrotts.
 Seven casemates on the northwest face were rebuilt and rearmed.
 The new sally port was built in the northwest face in 1874.
 Nine new gun platforms and five new magazines were built on the now lowered barbette tier, but armed with only two 15-inch Rodmans and four 200-pounder Parrotts.
 A storm in 1893 severely damaged the southwest face of the barbette tier, and was not rebuilt.
-Battery Huger (1898 - 1943) was later built across the parade, resulting in a further lowering of the barbette tier.
+Battery Huger (1898 - 1943) (one 12-inch DC and one 12-inch barbette) was later built across the parade, resulting in a further lowering of the barbette tier.
 A museum is now located inside.
-AMTB Battery 1 (1943 - 1946) (now covered) was also located here.
+AMTB Battery 1 (1943 - 1946) (two fixed and two mobile 90mm) (now covered) was also located here.
 Admission fee.
+See also INFO and PHOTOS from SC Dept. of Archives and History

 ¤¤ Fort Moultrie (National Monument)

-Originally called Fort Sullivan in 1776.
+A SC colonial militia lookout post or watch house was located in the vicinity as early as 1685.
+The first fort built here was originally called Fort Sullivan by Patriot forces in 1776.
 It was renamed after the failed June 1776 British attack.
 There were also four additional small Patriot works on the far northern end of the island at Breach Inlet in 1776.
 The British held this fort from May 1780 to December 1782 and renamed it Fort Arbuthnot.
 It was dismantled in 1784.

 The second American fort (1794, 1798 - 1804) was destroyed by a hurricane.
 The current structure dates to 1809 (40 guns).
 The Confederates occupied the fort from December 1860 until February 1865.
 In 1873 twelve new barbette gun platforms and five new magazines were built.
 Positions #3 to #8 were later demolished for the Endicott batteries.
 Position #2 was later the WWII HECP.
 Positions #9 to #12 survived until demolished by the National Park Service in the 1970's to reconstruct a Civil War era battery.
 The old main magazine in the parade was rebuilt, and a new main magazine was built behind the southeast bastion in 1875.
 The new magazine was later rebuilt as a mine casemate in the 1890's, but was later demolished by the NPS.
 A four-gun mortar battery was built in the parade in 1875, and armed with 13-inch seacoast mortars.
-Endicott batteries inside the old fort include Battery Bingham (1899 - 1918), Battery McCorkle (1899 - 1943), and Battery Lord (1899 - 1946) demolished by the NPS in the 1970's (this was the last Charleston area battery that still had its original guns emplaced).
-Fort Moultrie was the command post for the harbor defenses.
+Endicott batteries built inside the old fort include Battery Bingham (1899 - 1920) (two 4.7-inch Armstrong), Battery McCorkle (1899 - 1943) (two 3-inch M1898), and Battery Lord (1899 - 1946) (two 3-inch) demolished by the NPS in the mid 1970's.
+Fort Moultrie was the command post for the harbor defenses during both world wars.
 The Harbor Entrance Control Post was built in 1944.
+In 1980 the NPS installed a replacement M1911 3-inch gun with M1912 mount (arsenal spare) at Battery McCorkle, and a replacement 4.7-inch Armstrong gun (MK 4) (without shield) (originally from Battery Talbot, Fort Adams, RI that had been removed in 1917) at Battery Bingham.
 Admission fee.
-To the west of the old fort is the Fort Moultrie Quartermaster and Support Facilities Historic District, which includes the former NCO Club, Post Theater, Commissary Storehouse, two Quartermaster Warehouses and QM Dock, Quartermaster Office, Ordnance Storage, Barracks, Dispensary, and the Provost Marshall Office.
+To the north of the old fort is the Fort Moultrie Quartermaster and Support Facilities Historic District, which includes the former NCO Club, Post Theater, Commissary Storehouse, two Quartermaster Warehouses and QM Dock, Quartermaster Office, Ordnance Storage, Barracks, Dispensary, and the Provost Marshall Office.
 Most are in current use as single or multiple private dwellings.

-Adjacent to the fort, and also owned by the NPS, is Battery Jasper (1898 - 1942) open to public, Battery Logan (1906 - 1944) no public access, Battery 230 (1943, never armed) no public access, and AMTB Battery 2 (1943 - 1946) which was located on the parapet of Battery Jasper.
-To the west of the old fort is the Sullivan's Island Historic District, which includes the Post Commander's House, nine Senior Officers' Quarters, one Bachelor Officers' Quarters, ten Junior Officers' Quarters, the Post Exchange and Gymnasium, Post Chapel, Post Headquarters, the Electrical Shop, and an Artillery Fire-Control Station (1768 Atlantic Ave.).
+Adjacent to the fort, and also owned by the NPS, is Battery Jasper (1898 - 1942) (four 10-inch DC) open to public, Battery Logan (1899 - 1944) (one 6-inch DC and one 6-inch Armstrong (removed 1904)) no public access, Battery 230 (1943, never armed) no public access, and AMTB Battery 2 (1943 - 1946) (two fixed and two mobile 90mm) which was located on the parapet of Battery Jasper.
+To the east of the old fort is the Sullivan's Island Historic District, which includes the Post Commander's House, nine Senior Officers' Quarters, one Bachelor Officers' Quarters, ten Junior Officers' Quarters, the Post Exchange and Gymnasium, Post Chapel, Post Headquarters, the Electrical Shop, and an Artillery Fire-Control Station (1768 Atlantic Ave.).
 Most are in current use as single-family dwellings or city government use.

-The far eastern portion of the old military reservation included Battery Thomson (1906 - 1945) now used by the local Fire Dept., Battery Gadsden (1906 - 1917) now used by the town's Edgar Allan Poe Library (since 1977), a two-gun AA battery (1921) in front of Battery Gadsden, and the combined mortar Battery Capron and Battery Butler (1898 - 1942, split in 1906) recently buried.
-The mortar battery was once briefly known as Fort Capron (1898 - 1899).
+The far eastern portion of the old military reservation included Battery Thomson (1906 - 1945) (two 10-inch DC) now used by the local Fire Dept., Battery Gadsden (1906 - 1917) (four 6-inch DC) now used by the town's Edgar Allan Poe Library (since 1977), a two-gun AA battery (1921) (3-inch AA) in front of Battery Gadsden, and the combined Battery Capron and Battery Butler (1898 - 1942, split in 1906) (eight each 12-inch mortars) recently buried.
+The mortar battery was once briefly known officially as Fort Capron (1898 - 1899).
 Adjacent to the Sullivan's Island Lighthouse (built 1962), within the U.S. Coast Guard Historic District, is the Fort Command bunker (1920's) and fire-control switchboard bunker (1928), and the Battery Capron Gun Group Command bunker (1920's).
 A 37mm AMTB battery was located here in WWII.
 All the outer batteries are now owned by the town, and are off-limits to the public.
 In 1903 the government proposed to rename the reservation Fort Getty, but the local citizens protested.
 The Town of Sullivan's Island was originally known as Moultrieville, incorporated in 1817.

 ¤¤ Marshall Military Reservation